-Victor’s Way was designed as a contemplation (or meditation) space for lone adults between the approx. ages of 28 and 65 who feel the need to take some quality time out for R&R&R (i.e. rest, recovery & spiritual reorientation).
-The garden contains 7 major and 37 minor black granite sculptures.
-It took 25 years to complete.
-The major sculptures represent 7 development stages of life.
-Victor’s Way also offers the opportunity for forest bathing.
-All the sculptures were designed in Roundwood and then hand cut in a dedicated workshop in Mahabalipuram in South India.
+Victor’s Way was designed as a contemplation (or meditation) space for adults between the approx. ages of 28 and 65 who feel the need to take some quality time out for R&R&R (i.e. rest, recovery & spiritual reorientation) in order to find a way out of the mid-life life (purpose transition) crisis.

 The garden covers some 20 acres.
-The contemplation path is 2kms long.
-Hence it takes at least 1 hour to get around.
-There are several unsecured ponds, meaning that extreme care should be taken if you do bring children.
+The forest path is about 2kms long.
+It takes about 1 hour to get around.
+There are several unsecured ponds, meaning that extreme care should be taken if accompanied by children.
 Unless the weather is perfect, wearing outdoor clothes and watertight shoes is a must.
 You visit Victor’s Way at your own risk.